 After the defense, make any revisions or corrections requested and have the final draft reviewed by your adviser or committee.
-The Director of the Specialized Honors Program will inform you of the date, about one week before commencement, on which you must upload the PDF to the Library @ http://walter.drew.edu/ETD.
+The Director of the Specialized Honors Program will inform you of the date, about one week before commencement, on which you must submit the revised thesis via email attachment to your thesis advisor by 5pm.

 If it becomes necessary for you to drop out of the Specialized Honors Program, the following deadlines must be observed:

-PDF: Save your thesis in PDF format and upload it to the library @ http://walter.drew.edu/ETD
+PDF: Save your thesis in PDF format and email it to your thesis advisor.
+Instructions here.

 Type-face: Theses must be double-spaced in 12 pt. font, ideally Times Roman.

 Margins: There must be a left-hand margin of 1 1/2 inches and a 1-inch right-hand margin.
 The top margin should be 1 inch, excluding the page number, and the bottom margin should be 1 1/2 inches from the end of the text or footnotes.
 Margins are to be maintained throughout the text of your thesis.